anzwdev/al-code-outline/README.md

 For AL file types, extension tries to extract a bit more information from the language server and can display context menu with additional options for some of the symbols.
 At this moment, context menu allows user to run pages, reports and tables in the web client and to create new card and list pages, reports, xmlports and queries with all fields from selected table symbols.

 It is also possible to view symbols from symbol reference packages.
 Extension adds a new "Open in AL Object Browser" entry to explorer contect menu for *.app files.
 It opens a view that looks similar to c/al object designer.
 Selecting object entry in this view updates code outline view.
 It can also display context menu with options to show object definition and run table based object generators.
+Right click on object list column header opens another context menu (added by rvanbekkum), which allows to apply filter to the list.

 ![Symbols browser](resources/screen-objectbrowser.gif)